cyberdataint/CSI_2470_Group_Project/README.md

 #### Purpose:
 This section outlines the tests conducted on the program to ensure its correctness.
 It includes a description of successful test cases and highlights any known issues or scenarios where the program may not function correctly.

-####Test conducted
+#### Test conducted
--Executing Server
+* Executing Server
--Connecting to Local Host
+* Connecting to Local Host
--Test All Application Buttons
+* Test All Application Buttons
--Test to See if Button Presses Appear in Results -Navigate to back to see if user appears in "User List" -Attempt login will all lowercase letters to see if the name is made proper.
+* Test to See if Button Presses Appear in Results
+* Navigate to back to see if user appears in "User List"
+* Attempt login will all lowercase letters to see if the name is made proper.

 ### 7. Screenshots of Execution Sessions